Microfluidic Droplet Production Method

 Droplet generation regimes

-In microfluidic droplet generation process, depending on the experimental conditions, several regimes of droplet formation are observable:
+In a microfluidic droplet generation process, depending on the experimental conditions, several regimes of droplet formation are observable:

 The “squeezing” regime leads to a plug-shaped drop flow that occupies the entire width of the channel with a ratio of their length to their width greater than 1.
 The size of plugs obtained depends mainly on the flow rates of the dispersed and continuous phases.
 The rupture of these plugs is due to the pressure drop in the main channel resulting from the presence of the dispersed phase.